Representative layer theory: Mathematics of plane parallel layers in absorption spectroscopy

 Using simplifying assumptions, the spectroscopic parameters (absorption, remission, and transmission fractions) of a plane parallel layer can be built from the refractive index of the material making up the layer, the linear absorption coefficient (absorbing power) of the material, and the thickness of the layer.
-While other assumptions could be made, those most often used are those of normal incidence of a directed beam of light, with internal and external refection from the surface being the same.
+While other assumptions could be made, those most often used are those of normal incidence of a directed beam of light, with internal and external reflection from the surface being the same.

 Determining the A, R, T fractions for a surface

 For the special case where the incident radiation is normal (perpendicular) to a surface and the absorption is negligible, the intensity of the reflected and transmitted beams can be calculated from the refractive indices η1 and η2 of the two media, where r is the fraction of the incident light reflected, and t is the fraction of the transmitted light: